Nicole Cooke: Later career: 2009–2012

-Joining the Faren-Honda team for 2012, Cooke scored won Stage 6 of the Energiewacht Tour in the Netherlands.
+Riding for the Faren-Honda team in 2012, Cooke won stage five of the Energiewacht Tour in the Netherlands, ending the race in 59th position overall.
 At the 2012 Summer Olympics in London, she competed in the road race, finishing 31st.
-Teammate Lizzie Armitstead took the silver medal.
-At the 2012 UCI Road World Championships Cooke finished 60th, five minutes behind winner Marianne Vos.
+During the race, she was dropped by the front-three riders and ended in the chasing pack.
+Her role was also to support team-leader Armitstead who finished in silver.
+In the road race at the 2012 World Championships in Limburg, Cooke finished 60th, over five minutes behind the winner.